-Stitching together three historic parks, Emerald View Park is the premiere place to view Pittsburgh's spectacular skyline
+Stitching together three historic parks, Emerald View Park is the premier place to view Pittsburgh's spectacular skyline

 The 257-acre Emerald View Park was born out of a grassroots effort to combine wooded hillsides, the Grand View Scenic Byway, and three historic park spaces: Grandview, Olympia, and Mount Washington.